Krissy37/KTH-V10/README.md

 Required python packages: numpy, scipy

 # Input Parameters:
-x_mso: in, required, X-positions (array) in MSO base given in km
+-x_mso: in, required, X-positions (array) in MSO base given in km
-y_mso: in, required, Y-positions (array) in MSO base given in km
+-y_mso: in, required, Y-positions (array) in MSO base given in km
-z_mso: in, required, z-positions (array) in MSO base given in km
+-z_mso: in, required, z-positions (array) in MSO base given in km
-r_hel: in, required, heliocentric distance in AU, use values between 0.3 and 0.47
+-r_hel: in, required, heliocentric distance in AU, use values between 0.3 and 0.47
-DI: in, required, disturbance index (0 < DI < 100), if not known:  50 (mean value)
+-DI: in, required, disturbance index (0 < DI < 100), if not known:  50 (mean value)
-aberration: in, required, in degrees. if not known: 0 imf_bx, imf_by, imf_bz: in,
+-aberration: in, required, in degrees. if not known: 0 -imf_bx, imf_by, imf_bz: in, not ready to use yet.
+Use 0.
-modules: dipole (internal and external), neutralsheet (internal and external) "external = True" calculates the cf-fields (shielding fields) for each module which is set true
+-modules: dipole (internal and external), neutralsheet (internal and external) -"external = True" calculates the cf-fields (shielding fields) for each module which is set true

 # Return:
  Bx, By, Bz in nT for each coordinate given (x_mso, y_mso, z_mso)